 At Bard, six broad clusters of political studies are identified: political theory, American politics, comparative politics, political economy, public law, and international relations.
 The clusters necessarily overlap one another and other fields.
 Students are encouraged to combine courses in political studies with relevant courses in other disciplines, such as history, economics, sociology, and literature.

-Prior to Moderation, a student must have taken at least four courses in the program, including two from the core curriculum (see “Courses”).
+Prior to Moderation, a student must have taken five courses in the program, including three from the core curriculum (see “Courses”).
 After Moderation, students are required to take three politics seminars.
 Depending on the interests of the student, and with the approval of the academic adviser, one of the seminars may come from a related social science discipline, such as economics or sociology; from study abroad; or from Bard’s Global and International Affairs (BGIA) Program in New York City.
 All students are required to complete a Senior Project that examines a political problem/puzzle or that synthesizes the political science literature on a major subject, such as democracy, development, or war.

 Recent Senior Projects in Political Studies

-Political Studies offers a core curriculum comprising the following courses: Introduction to Political Thinking, Comparative Politics, American Politics: Issues and Institutions, Political Economy, Foundations of the Law, and International Relations.
-In addition to this curriculum, the program offers a wide range of courses in area studies (Africa, Latin America, East Asia, and the Middle East), and thematic seminars on American foreign policy, international security, democratization, terrorism, civil society, development, and political methodology, among other topics.
+Political Studies offers a core curriculum comprising the following courses: Political Theory, Comparative Politics, American Politics: Issues and Institutions, Political Economy, The Question for Justice: Foundations of the Law, and International Relations.
+The program also offers a wide range of courses in area studies (Western Europe, Latin America, and the Middle East most notably) and thematic seminars on American foreign policy, international security, democratization, terrorism, civil society, development, and political methodology, among other topics.